ResearchComputing/Documentation/docs/gateways/xdmod.md

 Let's say you want to see how many core hours you project account has used over time, including the usage by user.

 * Go to the _Usage_ tab.
 * In the "Metrics and Options" menu, choose _CPU Hours: Total_ to create a graph of total CPU hours consumed over a default period.
+In XDMoD syntax a "CPU Hour" refers to a "core hour" (for a single job, this would be the number of `ntasks` a user chooses in their job script multipled by how long the job runs).
 * Click anywhere on the blue line in the graph to expose the "Drill Down" menu:

 ![](xdmod/xdmod_cpuhrs_total.png)